Abu Huzaifa al-Kanadi: Background

-Shehroze Chaudhry was raised in or near Toronto, Canada, and went to Pakistan as a teenager to study.
+Shehroze Chaudhry was raised in or near Toronto, Canada.
+He attended Lester B. Pearson High School in Burlington, ON.
+He went to Pakistan as a teenager to study.
 He claimed he studied at a Pakistani madrassa in 2013.
 He told his parents he would go to Turkey for a semester abroad and booked a flight from Lahore to Istanbul using his Pakistani passport.
-Prior to leaving Toronto in 2014, he cleaned out his bank account.
-He returned to Canada in 2016 and is currently attending a university in the Toronto area.
+Prior to leaving Toronto in 2014, he claimed to have cleaned out his bank account.
+He returned to Canada in 2016 where he was reportedly attending a university in the Toronto area.

 Islamic State claims

 Chaudhry claimed to The New York Times that he left Canada in 2014 to join the Islamic State group.
 Upon arrival in Turkey, he says he was met by a former resident of Mississauga—a city in the Greater Toronto Area—and visited the Syria–Turkey border town of Jarabulus to cross into Syria at night.
 He says he entered Manbij, a city located north-east of Aleppo that had a population of about 100,000 people.
 He stated that he trained for a few weeks and was assigned to al-Hisba, an Islamic police force enforcing Sharia law.
-He claimed to have used several hundred dollars to purchase a rifle, a Glock pistol, an ISIS military uniform, and other tactical gear decorated with ISIS badges.
+He claimed to have used several hundred dollars to purchase a rifle, a Glock pistol, an IS military uniform, and other tactical gear decorated with IS badges.
 He said he made friends with other foreign fighters from Australia and Finland.
 He met Mohammad Ali of Mississauga, also known as Abu Turaab al-Kanadi, who was the only Canadian he met.
 He also stated that he knew about André Poulin, a Muslim convert from Timmins, Ontario, who was known as Abu Muslim al-Kanadi.

 In the Caliphate podcast, Chaudhry told Callimachi that he had murdered two people while fighting for the Islamic State.
 He escaped to Turkey, where he was arrested by authorities before being released a week later.
-After his release, he returned to Pakistan and stayed for two years fighting before returning to Canada.
+After his release, he allegedly returned to Pakistan, where he claimed to have stayed for two years, before returning to Canada.